zoecahill1/project-pands/README.md

 <p>Because it was one of the first widely available and high profile ‘real data’ sets, it’s use increased hugely as a teaching resource for statistics.
 It is very often used today for testing out machine learning and visualizations (for example scatter plots).[2] </p>

 ## Starting the investigation
 <p>In order to look at fishers iris data set we must first import the various libraries needed to visualise and investigate the data.
-The libraries used in this project are; pandas, seaborn and matplotlib
+The libraries used in this project are; pandas, seaborn, matplotlib, graphviz, numpy and sklearn.

 1. [Pandas](https://pandas.pydata.org/) -  an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools.
 2. [Seaborn](https://seaborn.pydata.org/) - is a python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.
 3. [Matplotlib](https://matplotlib.org/) - is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms
-4. [Graphviz](https://graphviz.readthedocs.io/en/stable/manual.html) Graphviz provides a simple pure-Python interface for the Graphviz graph-drawing software.
+4. [Graphviz](https://graphviz.readthedocs.io/en/stable/manual.html) - Graphviz provides a simple pure-Python interface for the Graphviz graph-drawing software.
 To install this package with anaconda run: conda install -c anaconda graphviz
-5. [numpy](https://www.numpy.org/)NumPy is the fundamental package for scientific computing with Python.
+5. [numpy](https://www.numpy.org/) - NumPy is the fundamental package for scientific computing with Python.
 It contains among other things; a powerful N-dimensional array object, sophisticated (broadcasting) functions, tools for integrating C/C++ and Fortran code, useful linear algebra, Fourier transform, and random number capabilities
-6. [sklearn](https://scikit-learn.org/stable/) is a machine learning library for the Python programming language.
+6. [sklearn](https://scikit-learn.org/stable/) - is a machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, random forests,gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

 <p>Next step is to import the dataset: